enigentgrp/platform/replit.md

 # Overview

-This is an algorithmic trading platform for stocks and stock options built with Streamlit for the web interface and SQLAlchemy for database management.
+This is Foundation - an algorithmic trading platform for stocks and stock options built with Streamlit for the web interface and SQLAlchemy for database management.
 The platform supports multiple users with role-based permissions, integrates with multiple brokers (RobinHood and Alpaca), and provides automated trading capabilities based on technical indicators.
 The system focuses on S&P 500 stocks with actively traded options and uses momentum-based trading strategies for both call and put options.

 # User Preferences